 - 6.1 Warwickshire Fire and Rescue Service has a statutory duty to provide training for its staff.
 Currently, such training is provided by external suppliers, however, the use of an in-house facility would lead to cost reductions in the medium term.
 There is therefore an identified case of need for a training facility. - 6.2 The proposed development would be located in an area characterised by light industrial and other employment uses.
 The nearest residential properties are approximately 170 metres away.
 The hours of use of the facility would be controlled by a planning condition.
 The proposal is therefore considered not to have an unacceptable impact on the amenities of local residents. - 6.3 In response to the original planning application (reference 22/CC007) the Highway Authority had no objection to the proposed development subject to a condition restricting the use of the site to that proposed by the application.
 Should permission for the amended scheme be granted, it would also be subject to this condition.
 The proposed car parking provision would be appropriate for the nature of the development. - 6.4 The proposal would not result in an unacceptable impact on local ecology or protected species.
-The County Ecologist had no objection to the original scheme, subject to the submission of Construction Environmental Management Plan (CEMP) and the submission of a combined ecological and landscaping scheme.
-This would assist in achieving a Biodiversity net gain in accordance with the requirements of the NPPF.
-While the County Ecologist has not commented on the current application, the previous comments have been taken into consideration and a permission for the revised scheme would also require the submission of these details for approval. - 6.5 No objections to the proposed development have been received from statutory consultees or from the public.
+The County Ecologist had no objection to the original scheme, subject to the submission of Construction Environmental Management Plan (CEMP) and the submission of a combined ecological and landscaping scheme, which would assist in achieving a Biodiversity net gain in accordance with the requirements of the NPPF.
+These have been submitted and any planning permission would include conditions requiring the CEMP to be implemented during construction of the development and the landscaping scheme to be implemented.

+6.5 No objections to the proposed development have been received from statutory consultees or from the public.
 The development as originally proposed under planning application reference RBC/22CC007 is considered to be in accordance with the requirements of the NPPF and local plan policies.
 The development is acceptable in principle.
 The amendments to the site layout which are now being proposed are also considered to be acceptable and are recommended for approval subject to the planning conditions listed in Appendix B, which largely replicate those attached to the original consent.